 Russia's war in Ukraine is having an impact on global prices and inflation.
 The supply shortage is affecting European supermarkets as well and Spain is no exception.
 As a result of the decrease in sunflower oil imports from Ukraine, Spaniards are gravitating toward olive oil.
 Sunflower oil from Ukraine accounts for almost 40% of Spain's total imports, or 400,000 tonnes.
 Because of the strong demand for alternative olive oil, the price of the commodity has risen throughout the country.
-Spain produces more olive oil than it uses, and a third of its virgin and refined oil production is exported.
-Prices have held constant for the previous seven months, but drought in southern Spain and increased production costs have raised concerns about the long-term trend.
-The average price of a litre of extra virgin olive oil in the second week of January was 3.30 EUR, while that of virgin olive oil was 3.10 EUR and that of lampante was 2.90 EUR.
+Spain produces more of the commodity than it uses, and a third of its virgin and refined oil production is exported.
+Olive oil prices have held constant for the previous seven months, but drought in southern Spain and increased production costs have raised concerns about the long-term trend.
+The average price of a litre of extra virgin olive oil in the second week of January was 3.30 EUR, while that of virgin grade was 3.10 EUR and that of lampante was 2.90 EUR.

 Olive oil imported from Spain was priced between 70 and 200 RMB/L in China.
 Its average price was 98 RMB/L (USD 16.1), which was much more than the average price of the remaining cooking oils.

 Exports climbed by 3% from October 2020 to June 2021, compared to the same period the previous year.
 Exports to the United States increased by 4%, which was lower than projected, with trade volumes slowing in the final three months.

 Extra virgin olive oil prices in Italy remained constant for the first two quarters (450 EUR/100Kg) post which it slowly declined for the next two quarters reaching a value close to 400 EUR/100Kg by August end whereas the prices in Spain and Greece increased the January value of 250 EUR/100Kg to 300 and 320 EUR/100Kg respectively by the end of second quarter.